 Time Limits for Degree Completion

-The time limitation for completion of a School of Education Ed.D. degree is seven (7) years from the time of a student’s official admission to the School and commencement of the program, and three (3) years from the date of advancement to candidacy, including any leaves of absence.
-Students who extend beyond the 7 years for doctoral students and 3 years for master's students should contact their advisor to determine the ability to continue in the program.
+The time limitation for completion of a School of Education Ed.D. degree is seven (7) years from the time of a student’s official admission to the School and commencement of the program, and four (4) years from the date of advancement to candidacy, not including any leaves of absence.
+Students who extend beyond the 7 years for doctoral students and 4 years for master's students should contact their advisor to determine the ability to continue in the program.
 If a student does not complete the degree requirements within the stipulated time period, there is no guarantee that the degree will be awarded.
+Please see the University-wide policy for time limitations for degree completion.

 Academic Actions and Academic Probation Designations